vargvinter/cert/19 File Storage.md

 Storage::putFileAs('photos', new File('/path/to/photo'), 'photo.jpg');
 ```

-* we only specified a directory name, not a file name.
+* specify a directory name, not a file name.
-* By default, the putFile method will generate a unique ID to serve as the file name.
+* By default, the `putFile` method will generate a unique ID to serve as the file name.
-* The path to the file will be returned by the putFile method so you can store the path, including the generated file name, in your database.
+* The path to the file will be returned by the `putFile` method so you can store the path, including the generated file name, in your database.
-* The putFile and putFileAs methods also accept an argument to specify the "visibility" of the stored file.
+* The `putFile` and `putFileAs` methods also accept an argument to specify the "visibility" of the stored file.
 * This is particularly useful if you are storing the file on a cloud disk such as S3.

 ```php